Lèse-majesté in Thailand: Contemporary scope of the law

 Section 112 of Thai Criminal Code currently reads as follows:

 "Whoever defames, insults or threatens the King, the Queen, the Heir-apparent or the Regent, shall be punished with imprisonment of three to fifteen years."

 As lèse-majesté is one of the offences relating to the security of the kingdom, according to Section 7 of the Thai Criminal Code.
 Even alleged offences committed outside the kingdom can be punished within Thailand.
 Thai courts have demonstrated they will prosecute and jail even non-Thai citizens for offences committed outside of the kingdom as proven in the case against American citizen Joe Gordon who police arrested in May 2011 when he visited Thailand for medical treatment.
 The court later sentenced him to five years in jail.

 David Streckfuss opined that lèse majesté law is not necessarily controversial, even some Western democratic countries seem to have severe jail punishment, if rarely used.

 In 2007, a controversy arose over whether criticism of members of King Bhumibol's privy council also constituted criticism of Bhumibol.
 Police Special Branch Commander Lt Gen Theeradech Rodpho-thong, who refused to file charges of lèse-majesté against activists who launched a petition to oust Privy Council President Prem Tinsulanonda, was demoted within days of the incident by Police Commander Seripisut Temiyavet.

 The Supreme Court of Thailand decided in 2013 that the law also applies to all previous monarchs, further broadening the law's reach.

 In 2013, a man was found guilty of "preparing and attempting" to commit an act of lèse-majesté.
 He had images and captions deemed lèse-majesté in his electronic device—which, his accusers said, potentially could have been spread online.
 He was found guilty despite the law providing that mere preparation of the act is not a legal offence.

 In 2016, a singer and activist, in addition to his prison sentence for defaming the monarchy, was ordered to write a song promoting "national reconciliation" after completing his sentence.
 The court order to write a song is outside the scope of the punishments in the Criminal Code.

+Comments on the sufficiency economy theory published by King Bhumibol Adulyadej can also lead to lèse-majesté prosecution, as in the case of Udom Taepanich in 2024.

 Because of the uncertain and unpredictable nature of the offense charges, defendants often do not contest them and plead guilty.
 Lèse-majesté leads to self-censorship and vigilantism.